FIDE titles: Candidate Master (CM)

-In case a player achieves the CM title through the Olympiad performance, the minimum required rating of 2000 does not apply, after the title regulations update effective from January 1st, 2024.
+In case a player achieves the CM title through the Olympiad performance, the minimum required rating of 2000 does not apply, according to a title regulations update that became effective January 1st, 2024.

 Prior to 2018, there was no minimum rating requirement, and coming in the top three of an U8 continental tournament was acceptable.
 As a result, there are a number of CMs with far lower ratings than 2000.